t-anderson21/blog/_posts/2024-03-07-data-curation.md

 realgdp_df = gdp_df[gdp_df['Date'].dt.year >= 1948]
 ```

 Specify which type of data you'd like to access.
-I started by downloading the entire GPD dataset (this one is not adjusted for inflation):
+I started by downloading the nominal GPD dataset (this one is not adjusted for inflation):

 ```
-# Example: Get data for nominal GDP
+# Example: Get data for GDP
 nominal_gdp_data = fred.get_series('GDP')

 # Convert nominal GDP data to DataFrame